lmc-eu/spirit-design-system/CONTRIBUTING.md

 ## Commit Conventions

 All commits you make SHOULD adhere to our commit guidelines.
-We use [conventional commits][conventional-commits] strategy with slight modification of our own - [@lmc-eu/commitlint-config][commitlint-config].
-This is later used during release phase to determine how to bump the packages' version numbers based on commit history. 🚀
+We use [conventional commits][conventional-commits] strategy with a slight modification of our own - [@lmc-eu/commitlint-config][commitlint-config].
+This is later used during the release phase to determine how to bump the packages' version numbers based on commit history. 🚀

 ### Commit Message Format

 We have very precise rules over how our Git commit messages MUST be formatted.
-This format leads to **easier to read commit history**.
+This format leads to **easier-to-read commit history**.

 Each commit message consists of a **header**, a **body**, and a **footer**.